Walmart is one of the undisputed kings of the retail world. With almost 5000 stores in the US, there is almost certainly a store near you.

 Is The Dog Food Sold At Walmart Safe?

-Walmart sells some of the lowest cost dog food products on the market, and their safety and quality are often brought into question.
+Walmart sells some of the lowest-cost dog food products on the market, and their safety and quality are often brought into question.

 Have dog food products sold at Walmart been recalled?
 Yes, far too many to count or list in this article.
 Recalls are surprisingly prevalent even among some of the most high-quality and premium brands.

 It would be unfair to judge or bundle these brands with others just because they are sold at Walmart when many of them take the safety and quality of their products very seriously.

 If the safety of any product or brand is called into question, you can bet it will be pulled from the shelves before you can even mutter the words recall.

 Does Walmart Sell High-Quality Dog Food?

-This increase in consumer awareness has to lead to the inclusion of brands or ranges of products that appeal to these knowledgeable consumers who want to provide their dogs with appropriate nutrition from high-quality ingredients.
+This increase in consumer awareness has led to the inclusion of brands or ranges of products that appeal to these knowledgeable consumers who want to provide their dogs with appropriate nutrition from high-quality ingredients.

 Also, many of these brands attempt to support small local retailers and avoid partnering with large brands or stores such as Walmart or PetSmart.

-While not all of these brand’s recipes may be rated as highly as other brands by reviewers such as ourselves, some do in fact provide excellent nutrition from high-quality ingredients and deserve to be brought into the limelight.
+While not all of these brands’ recipes may be rated as highly as other brands by reviewers such as ourselves, some do, in fact, provide excellent nutrition from high-quality ingredients and deserve to be brought into the limelight.

 What Dog Food Should I Avoid At Walmart?

-Not only will many consumers or the brands themselves disagree, but the formulas produced by some brands vary in quality tremendously and therefore it may be unfair to label the whole brand as junk when some of their recipes are satisfactory.
+Not only will many consumers or the brands themselves disagree, but the formulas produced by some brands vary in quality tremendously, and therefore it may be unfair to label the whole brand as junk when some of their recipes are satisfactory.

 That being said, there are certainly some trends that are worth noting.
 Very low-cost brands such as Pedigree, Ol Roy, and Kibbles N Bits are safe bets on the list of dog food brands that you should avoid unless absolutely necessary.

 Furthermore, many of these ingredients can cause or worsen allergies or intolerances.
-These allergies and intolerances can cause symptoms such as rashes, bloat, and diarrhea which could cause a dog great discomfort.
+These allergies and intolerances can cause symptoms such as rashes, bloat, and diarrhea, which could cause a dog great discomfort.